proycon/homepage/content/posts/rant-against-centralising-e-mail.md

 anymore and am forced into Microsoft's solution.

 As a result, I have resorted to just telling people not to use my institutional mail at all anymore, via a silly auto-reply.
-This is ann option I'd rather not have taken as that burdens the sender with something that should have been, and can normally be, easily automated.
+This is an option I'd rather not have taken as that burdens the sender with something that should have been, and can normally be, easily automated.